 Importantly, Odonata works alongside First Nations across all its programs.
 For example, “Eastern Maar Traditional Owners were actively involved in releasing Eastern quolls back onto Country, in partnership with Odonata.
 This is significant because these species are totemic to this Traditional Owner group and it’s the first time quolls have been returned to this country since they disappeared decades ago.
 It’s quite moving”, says Sharp.

-Corporation to ensure the whole farming operation is First Nations-led, leading to more employment opportunities, and flow-on outcomes for health and self-determination.
-Supporting First Nations groups to own and manage freehold land in Australia is absolutely critical as it enables those groups to return to and care for Country, whilst also exercising their economic rights”.
+He shared that, in Western Australia, Odonata has worked alongside Esperance Tjaltjraak Native Title Aboriginal Corporation to ensure Odonata’s farming operation is First Nations-led.
+This leads to more employment opportunities and improved outcomes for health and self-determination among First Nations people.
+He explained that, “supporting First Nations groups to own and manage freehold land in Australia is absolutely critical as it enables those groups to return to and care for Country, whilst also exercising their economic rights.”

 Final reflections